 - Length of placement with Family Care: 3 years

 - Objective of placement: To develop his self-worth, identity, and emotional resilience, and prepare him for independence

 - Outcome: Successful transition to semi-independent living, Spring 2020

 Harry moved to our children’s home in the early part of 2017.
 At the time he needed support for his mental health, particularly his self-worth, identity, and emotional resilience.

-A focus of his placement was helping him develop the necessary life skills and understanding to build a future.
-We had to ensure Harry could support his own needs as he did not have reliable family to be supportive in his adult life.
+A focus of his placement was helping him develop the necessary life skills to build a future.
+We had to ensure Harry could support his own needs as he did not have reliable family.

-To begin with, he was reluctant to engage in this process which did cause some stalling.
-But as his 18th birthday drew closer, Harry realised this process would happen regardless of his level of engagement.
+To begin with he was reluctant to engage in this process, which did cause some stalling.
+But as his 18th birthday drew closer, Harry realised this would happen regardless of his level of engagement.
 He then started fully engaging to give himself the best chance of success.

-Harry’s life experience has caused him to have limited trust in adults, low self-esteem, and low confidence.
-This greatly impacted on his resilience, feeling fearful of his ability to care for himself post 18.
+Harry’s life experience had caused him to have limited trust in adults, low self-esteem, and low confidence.
+This greatly impacted on his resilience, feeling fearful of his ability to care for himself post-18.

 Many children come into care suffering from childhood trauma or adverse childhood experiences, and Harry was no exception.
 To overcome these hurdles, young people need therapeutic approaches tailored to their individual needs.